JensFZ/CO2Sensor_PCB/README.md

 # CO2Sensor - PCB

+##Disclamer
+I've ordered the PCB but i din't recieved it yet.
+And I'm not responsible for any damage.

 PCB of a CO2 Sensor based on the following idea: https://www.reichelt.de/magazin/reichelt-magazin/co2-messgeraet-einfach-und-guenstig-selber-bauen/

 Added external power suply, leds and a buzzer (all of them are optional)